Basics for Onion Plant Care -

 - Rich Fertile Soil - Although onions have rather small and shallow root systems, they are extremely heavy feeders.
-To maximize onion production, choose a potting soil high in composted organics.
-Further amending the potting soil using a 1:1 ratio of soil to additional compost will greatly boost available nutrition and water retention, while not sacrificing soil drainage.
+To maximize onion production, choose a garden soil high in composted organics.
+Further amending with compost will help boost nutrition levels and also create a soil that has better moisture retention.

 Onion Seeds, Sets or Plants?

 - Seeds - Onion seeds are the most inexpensive option for the gardener, but going this route requires much more patience.
 The seeds must be started a few months before the average last frost in your area for good bulb production.
 On the upside, gardeners will be able to choose the exact variety they wish to grow.

 - Sets - Growing in containers, onion sets are the best way to start gardening.
 These small dormant bulbs were harvested before bulbing occurred in the previous season.
 These small onions generally set quicker and produce larger bulbs.

 - Plants - These ready to transplant onions are normally grown from seed and are sold in nurseries.
 Due to their unreasonable expense, it would really only make sense to purchase young onion plants if you got off to a late start in the season.

 Gardening Onions -